Multiverse as an ensemble of stable and unstable Universes: Instantaneous energy and the vacuum energy density at late times

 Analogous relations (with the same $\kappa (t))$ take place for $\Lambda (t) = \frac{8\pi G}{c^{2}}\,\rho_{M}(t)$.

-The important property of $\kappa (t)$ is a presence of rapid fluctuations of the high amplitude for times $t \sim T$.
-This means that that in the case of a decaying (unstable) vacuum analogous fluctuations of the energy density $\rho_{M} (t)$ and $\Lambda (t)$ should take place for $t \sim T$.
-So if our Universe is the Universe with the unstable vacuum as the mass of Higgs boson suggests then in agreement with ideas expressed in \cite{Krauss} and we can conclude that our Universe is at the region of times described by the form of $\kappa (t)$ for $t \gg T$.
+The important property of $\kappa (t)$ is a presence of rapid fluctuations of the high amplitude for times $t \sim T$ , i. e. for $t \in (T_{1}, T_{2})$.
+This means that in the case of a decaying (unstable) vacuum analogous fluctuations of the energy density $\rho_{M} (t)$ and $\Lambda (t)$ should take place for $t \in (T_{1}, T_{2})$.
+So if our Universe is the Universe with the unstable vacuum as the mass of Higgs boson suggests then in agreement with ideas expressed in \cite{Krauss} we can conclude that the lifetime of the false vacuum may be shorter by at least a few or even much more orders than the age of our Universe.
+This means that our Universe may place itself at the region of times described by the form of $\kappa (t)$ and ${\it\Gamma}_{M}(t)$ for $t > T_{2}$.

 If one prefers to consider $\Lambda (t)$ instead of $\rho_{M} (t)$ then one obtains,

 or,

 where $\Lambda_{0} = \frac{8\pi G}{c^{2}}\,\rho^{0}_{M}$ and $\Lambda_{bare} = \frac{8\pi G}{c^{2}}\,\rho_{bare}$.